 ODEP's Partnership on Employment & Accessible Technology (PEAT)

-The Partnership on Employment and Accessible Technology (PEAT) works to foster collaboration and action on accessible technology in the workplace and all aspects of employment.
-Guided by a consortium of policy and technology leaders, PEAT works to help employers, IT companies and developers, and others understand why and how to build, buy, and implement accessible technology.
-The Partnership is committed to dialogue on accessible technology, developing useful resources and tools, and helping implement policies that promote the accessibility of workplace technologies.
+The Partnership on Employment & Accessible Technology (PEAT) works to foster collaboration and action on accessible technology in the workplace.
+Guided by a consortium of policy and technology leaders, PEAT helps employers, IT companies, developers, and others understand why it pays to build, buy, and implement accessible technology, and how to do so.
+The Partnership is committed to hosting dialogues on accessible technology, developing useful resources and tools, and helping implement policies that promote the accessibility of workplace technologies.

-PEAT's web portal, www.PEATworks.org, offers a central hub of online resources and opportunities for collaboration to employers, IT companies, and technology users, including:
+PEAT offers a wide range of resources and opportunities for collaboration to employers, IT companies, and technology users.
+These include:

-- PEAT eNews, a lively and informative bimonthly eNewsletter sign up at http://peatworks.org/content/peat-distribution-list.
+- PEAT eNews, a lively and informative bimonthly eNewsletter.
+Sign up for the PEAT newsletter

-- TalentWorks, a new online resource from PEAT that helps employers and human resources (HR) professionals make their e-recruiting technologies accessible to all job seekers, including those with disabilities.
+- TalentWorks, an online resource from PEAT that helps employers and human resources (HR) professionals make their e-recruiting technologies accessible to all job seekers, including those with disabilities.
+Learn more about TalentWorks

 New Federal Resources on Accessible Technology

-Technology Bill of Rights The National Council on Disability (NCD), an independent federal agency, has called on Congress to establish a Technology Bill of Rights for Americans with Disabilities in its annual report to Congress and the President.
-NCD's 2016 annual report, National Disability Policy: A Progress Report, identifies access to information and communications innovations as a civil rights issue due to the power technology has to transform civic engagement and economic opportunity in the United States.
-The report includes a section detailing the importance of accessible technology to finding and maintaining employment, and speaks to the relationship of technology to health care, education, and living independently in communities: “In today’s world, technological equality for persons with disabilities is a social justice issue.
-To be truly accessible, technological inclusion must be built in, from the ground up, with every user in mind.
-Anything else is a step backwards.
-Anything less creates second class citizens.”
-Download the full report from NCD’s website at www.ncd.gov/progress_reports.
+Technology Bill of Rights The National Council on Disability (NCD), an independent Federal agency, called on Congress to establish a Technology Bill of Rights for Americans with Disabilities in its 2016 annual report to Congress and the President.
+The report identifies access to information and communications innovations as a civil rights issue due to the power technology has to transform civic engagement and economic opportunity in the U.S. The report includes a section detailing the important role accessible technology plays in finding and maintaining employment, and speaks to the relationship of technology to health care, education, and living independently.

 Improving the Accessibility of Social Media Government agencies are increasingly using social media to engage with citizens, share information and deliver services more quickly and effectively than ever before.
 But as social content, data and platforms become more diverse, agencies must ensure these digital services are accessible to all citizens, including people with disabilities.
-ODEP and the General Services Administration's Office of Citizen Services and Innovative Technologies recently updated their Improving the Accessibility of Social Media in Government Toolkit and it's available at https://www.digitalgov.gov/resources/improving-the-accessibility-of-social-media-in-government/.
+ODEP and the General Services Administration's (GSA) Office of Citizen Services and Innovative Technologies recently updated their Improving the Accessibility of Social Media in Government Toolkit.
 Created with the input of social media leaders and users across government and the private sector, this living document contains helpful tips, real-life examples and best practices to ensure that social media content is usable and accessible to all citizens, including those with disabilities.

-New Section 508 Resources on Accessible Technology The U.S. General Services Administration (GSA) has done an excellent update to its Section 508 website at www.Section508.gov.
-The site provides information and links to guidance, resources, tools, and blog articles focused on helping the Federal agencies implement the requirements of Section 508 as they apply to the development, procurement, and use of information and communication technology products and services.
+New Section 508 Resources on Accessible Technology GSA has also updated its Section 508 website.
+The site provides information and links to guidance, resources, tools, blog posts, and articles focused on helping Federal agencies implement the requirements of Section 508 as they apply to the development, procurement, and use of information and communication technology products and services.

 Additional ODEP Resources on Accessible Technology

-Technology as a Workplace Accommodation ODEP's Job Accommodation Network (JAN) provides downloadable fact sheets and other resources on accessible and assistive technologies as workplace accommodations at www.askjan.org.
+Technology as a Workplace Accommodation ODEP's Job Accommodation Network (JAN) provides downloadable fact sheets and other resources on accessible and assistive technologies as workplace accommodations.

-Creating an Accessible Workplace: Technological Accessibility ODEP's Employer Assistance and Resource Network (EARN) provides additional resources for employers on business strategies that incorporate accessible technology at www.askearn.org.
+Creating an Accessible Workplace: Technological Accessibility ODEP's Employer Assistance and Resource Network on Disability Inclusion (EARN) provides additional resources for employers on business strategies that incorporate accessible technology.